The following article provides tips about managing a blackboard learning site, developing content and preparing the site for delivery to students.

 - Anything extra (nice but not immediately relevant) can be put in a folder called 'Useful extra resources'.
 Keep the focus of the site sharp.

 - Avoid cognitive overload.
 Keep your lectures and presentations short.

-- Content needs to chunked into digestible pieces and, ideally, varied to sustain engagement.
+- Content needs to be chunked into digestible pieces and, ideally, varied to sustain engagement.

 - Provide opportunities for students to actively engage with the content and each other.

-- Check the discussion board daily, more as needed.
+- Check the discussion board daily, or more as needed.
 Monitor and respond to the conversations, but allow others time to contribute.

 - Seek feedback on student learning to check their understanding.
 Be approachable and responsive.